Chauraha (TV series): Plot

-Zoya (Madiha Imam) is a poor, young and naive college student, who lives with her mother Shireen (Saba Hameed) and her aunt Naseem (Bushra Ansari).
+Zoya (Madiha Imam) is a poor, young and naive college student, who lives with her mother Shireen (Saba Hameed) and aunt Naseem (Bushra Ansari).
 Zoya has a cousin Arsal (Asad Siddiqui), who likes her, but Zoya avoids him.
 Zoya starts feeling insecure after all her college friends complain about Zoya not having a boyfriend and not living a luxurious life, so she creates a fake social media account where she posts pictures and selfies of herself doing normal things, making people think she is rich.
 She then befriends a person called "Pretty Neha" on Facebook.

-"Pretty Neha" is actually revealed to be Junaid (Mikaal Zulfiqar), a young man who kidnaps rich girls with the help of his friends, and takes money from their families.
-Junaid's father Saleem (Behroze Sabzwari) owns a factory, and he has a crush on Shireen, who also happens to work at his office.
-Both Saleem and Shireen are widows, but when Saleem keeps asking for Shireen's hand in marriage, Shireen constantly keeps rejecting him.
+"Pretty Neha" is actually revealed to be Junaid (Mikaal Zulfiqar), a young man who kidnaps rich girls for ransom with the help of his friends.
+Junaid's widowed father Saleem (Behroze Sabzwari) owns a factory, and he has a crush on Shireen, who also happens to work at his office.
+Shireen's husband has passed away.
+Saleem keeps asking for Shireen's hand in marriage, and Shireen constantly keeps rejecting him.
 Zoya then goes to meet Pretty Neha, but when Junaid shows up and tells her the truth, she leaves in anger.
 Junaid then kidnaps Zoya.

 For the next two days, Zoya is held hostage by Junaid and his friends.
 Junaid then finds out that Zoya isn't rich.
 His friends try to rape Zoya, but when Junaid sees this, he beats them up and rescues Zoya and takea her back to her house.
 Zoya curses Junaid, saying that he will be punished for his sins.
 People then start having suspicions on why Zoya was out of the house for two days, and as a result of this, Naseem faces a heart attack and dies.
 Shireen and Zoya are forced to live alone, but they are forced to live with Saleem, therefore getting Saleem and Shireen married.
 Shireen and Zoya move to Saleem's house and Zoya reunites with Junaid.
 Junaid's little sister Naila (Arisha Razi) then starts to taunt Zoya and Shireen.